PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-settings-contacts.md

 Security Tips

- - Think about who will practically be able to assist - there is no point someone knowing you are in trouble if they are not in a position to help you
+ - Think about who can practically assist you  - there is no point someone knowing you are in trouble if they are not in a position to help you
  - Create a PACT with the contacts you choose - make sure they agree and are PREPARED to ACT
  - Be aware of the risks - how might your chosen contact be put at risk?